chaypaterson/libffwd-cancer-integrator/src/python/API_GUIDE.md

     pipenv shell

-Ensure pybind11 is available in your environment.
+Ensure pybind11 and numpy are available in your environment.
 Install it via pip if necessary:

-    pip install pybind11
+    pip install pybind11 numpy

 Build and install the Python bindings: